meetjestad/mjs_gateway_configuration/README.md

 should power down.
 Remove the SD card and power it up again to boot from the internal flash now.

-On a clean Lorank with older bootloader, this needs button S2 to load the bootloader from SD instead of using the bootloader from EMMC and only boot linux from the SD card.
-Without this, flashing to EMMC does not work (night-rider style sequence never starts).
-To do this, powerdown the board, unplug the beaglebone from the radio expansion board and then keep S2 pressed for a couple of seconds while plugging in the power.

 Note that the SD card will now write to the EMMC everytime you boot from it, so make sure to not boot from it again (or edit `/boot/uEnv.txt` on the SD card to disable the flashing again).

+Note that eMMC writing does not work with an older bootloader (night-rider style sequence never starts).
+You can use the S2-button boot (see above) to circumvent this.
+Keep the S2 button pressed while the reboot happens, or powerdown and up again after the reboot.

 [write_emmc]: https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Flashing_eMMC